UST-MICO/docs/setup/kubernetes/monitoring.md

 ## Installation

-We use the YAML files of the GitHub repository [prometheus/prometheus](https://github.com/prometheus/prometheus/) for the installation of Prometheus.
+We use the YAML files of the GitHub repository [prometheus/prometheus](https://github.com/prometheus/prometheus/) and from [giantswarm/prometheus](https://github.com/giantswarm/prometheus) for the installation of Prometheus modified for our use.

 Install it:
 ```bash